Big Raven Plateau: Structure

-The Big Raven Plateau is about 35 km long, 20 km wide and more than 910 m in elevation.
-It is roughly oval in structure, largely covered with colluvium and relatively barren of vegetation, which contrasts with the surrounding valleys.
-Colluvium on the plateau consists of felsenmeer, till, glacial and fluvial outwash, as well as solifluction deposits.
-In contrast to the northern end of the Big Raven Plateau which is relatively smooth and uneroded, the eastern side has undergone extensive erosion, which has resulted in the creation of steep spurs with intervening valleys.
-A handful of these spurs are named on the southeastern side of the plateau; from north to south they are Idiji Ridge, Sorcery Ridge and Cartoona Ridge.
+The Big Raven Plateau is about 35 km long and 20 km wide.
+It is roughly oval in shape, largely covered with colluvium (Note: Colluvium is the loose accumulation of rock and soil debris at the foot of a slope.) and relatively barren of vegetation, which contrasts with the surrounding valleys.
+Colluvium on the plateau consists of felsenmeer, till and glacial and fluvial outwash, as well as solifluction deposits.
+The western side of the plateau has been moderately dissected by stream erosion, which has resulted in the formation of steep-sided canyons; the Elwyn, Sezill and Taweh canyons are the largest.
+Forming the southwestern edge of the plateau is the Mess Creek Escarpment, which extends at least 25 km to the south.
+The plateau surface reaches an elevation of at least 6000 ft whereas the slopes descend to an elevation of around 3000 ft.

+In contrast to the northern end of the plateau which is relatively smooth and uneroded, the eastern side has undergone extensive erosion.
+This has resulted in the creation of steep spurs with intervening valleys.
+A handful of these spurs are named on the southeastern side of the plateau; from north to south they are the Idiji, Sorcery and Cartoona ridges.
 Idiji Ridge extends east from the northern end of Tencho Glacier and is the namesake of Idiji Glacier, which exists to the northwest.
 Sorcery Ridge, which shares its name with adjacent Sorcery Creek, extends east from the southern end of Tencho Glacier.
-Cartoona Ridge lies between Chakima and Shaman creek valleys and shares its name with Cartoona Peak at the westernmost end of the ridge.
+Cartoona Ridge lies between the Chakima and Shaman valleys; it shares its name with Cartoona Peak at the westernmost end of the ridge.

-The western side of the Big Raven Plateau has been moderately dissected by stream erosion which has resulted in the formation of steep-sided canyons; Elwyn, Sezill and Taweh creek canyons are the most extensive.
-Elwyn and Sezill creek canyons contain hot springs with recorded water temperatures of 36 C and 46 C, respectively.
-Discharge at these hot springs may be linked to shallow hydrothermal systems driven by residual magmatic heat as they are adjacent to recently active volcanic centres on the plateau.
-Forming the southwestern edge of the Big Raven Plateau is the Mess Creek Escarpment, which extends at least 25 km to the south where it forms the western edge of the Kitsu Plateau.